 Visit the produce market at the back of the main plaza, across from Market Gabriel.
 We felt the prices were fair.
 In other markets, we often feel that the price doubles or triples when they see tourists coming.
 Here the prices were very reasonable, and we’d be happy to shop there again.
 We purchased 3 large tomatoes for 1.5 soles, a head of broccoli for 1.5, and a small basket of local small plums for 3 soles.

-Day 3- Moray, Maras and Urubamba
+Visit Moray, Maras and Urubamba

-Arrange a car and driver for the day through Taxidatum.
+To visit these three sites, you’ll want to arrange a car and driver for the day through Taxidatum.
 We were picked up at our hotel at 9 am.
 If you can, we recommend starting a little bit earlier.
 Because you are starting from Ollantaytambo, you’ll be ahead of the crowds coming from Cusco, and the more you can get ahead of them, the more you’ll have these small sites to yourself.

 You will need to buy a Boleto Turistico to visit Moray.
 You can purchase this tourist pass on-site, but you cannot just buy an individual entrance to the site.